December 2019 Volunteer Spotlight — Kevin and Heather Ford

 How did you get involved in fostering?

-We started volunteering with VBSPCA in 2016 in other areas, special events, dog walking, helping in the cattery.
+We started volunteering with the VBSPCA in 2016 in other areas: special events, dog walking, helping in the cattery.
 I wanted to foster as well but was concerned about the time commitment.
 After about 6 months I signed up for foster orientation.
 It really didn’t sound that intimidating, especially when fostering older kittens.
 So we put our name down as available to foster and waited.
 This was January or February.
 Kitten season doesn’t start until March or April.
-We took in 5 kittens for our first time.
-Which is a lot of kittens for a first timer.
+We took in 5 kittens for our first time, which is a lot of kittens for a first timer.
 But we managed it and have been fostering ever since.
-Due to work schedules we haven’t been able to foster bottle feeders or puppies.
+Due to work schedules, we haven’t been able to foster bottle feeders or puppies.